RobloxAPI/doc/src/doc/en/api/class/Studio.md

 ### Details
 See [Show Hover Over][SHO] for a description of the hover-over box.

-The value is a [HoverAnimateSpeed](enum:HoverAnimateSpeed) enum, which determines the rate at which the color of the hover-over box transitions between the [Select Color][SelectColor] and the [Hover Over Color][HOC].
+This setting determines the rate at which the color of the hover-over box transitions between the [Select Color][SelectColor] and the [Hover Over Color][HOC].

 ## Hover Over Color
 [HOC]: member:Hover%20Over%20Color